-I recently presented a keynote paper at the University of Glasgow’s Annual PG conference in Comparative Literature and Translation Studies.
+I presented a keynote paper at the University of Glasgow’s Annual PG conference in Comparative Literature and Translation Studies.
 The conference explored how “Comparative Literature, Translation Studies and Translation study, question, shape and create flows by connecting texts, art forms, ideas, languages and disciplines”.
 The full title of my paper was: Translation and Fluidity in Cameroon: Political Interventions, Literary Activism and the Flow of Words across the Francophone-Anglophone Divide.

 Organised by Dr Henriette Partzsch, Lucy McCormick, Charlotte Le Bervet and Dr Shanti Graheli, the conference was held online due to the Covid-19 pandemic (many other international events have had to be cancelled).
 By moving the event online, the conference attracted a record number of participants, highlighting the potential of the medium for other future such global events.